-Ah, that time of year again… tax season.
-Before you begin filing your travel nurse taxes, it is important that you understand how taxes work.
-Since you are traveling and working in different states with different employers, it can be hard to keep track of financial matters.
-Many travel nurses bring in a combination of taxable income and non-taxable income, so which deductions are you allowed to make?
+Ah, it’s that time of year again… tax season.
+Before you begin filing your travel nurse taxes, it’s important to understand how taxes work.
+As a travel nurse, you’ll be working in different states with different employers.
+This can make it hard to keep track of financial matters.
+Many travel nurses bring in a combination of taxable income and non-taxable income.
+So, which deductions are you allowed to make?
 Find out here!

 An Overview of Travel Nurse Taxes